cardano-foundation/CIPs/CIP-0093/README.md

 In addition to the aforementioned aspects, this CIP also aims to promote decentralization and enhance security and privacy by enabling users to sign and verify transactions without relying on external servers or third parties.
 By allowing users to create and sign their own payloads, this specification reduces the dependency on centralized authorities and enhances the security and privacy of the transactions.

+### Common usage

+The payload signature ensures wallet ownership without incurring transaction fees.
+However, requiring the user to enter their spending password for every authenticated request can be inconvenient for the user experience.
+To address this, it is recommended to restrict the use of the payload signature to only important requests such as login, sign up, or other critical operations depending on the dApp requirements.

+A common practice is to request the user's signature for the login process, and once authenticated, the dApp can issue a session token, such as a JSON Web Token (JWT), to manage the session.
+By implementing this approach, future non-critical requests can be performed using standard web 2.0 methods, eliminating the need to enter the spending password for each step.
+This significantly enhances the usability of the application, providing a smoother user experience.

 ### Version history

 | Version | Date      | Author                         | Rationale              |